-Campers (and staff not fully vaccinated) will have to get a COVID-19 (PCR, not antigen) test within 72 hours of attending camp and present proof of a negative result by uploading image to https://campluck.com/health-clearance/
+- All campers and staff (vaccinated and unvaccinated) will have to get a COVID-19 (PCR, not antigen) test within 72 hours of attending camp and present proof of a negative result by uploading image to https://campluck.com/health-clearance/ prior to arrival.

-- Camp Nurses will make precamp medical calls for parents.
-This will help you with pill packs, medications, questions, COVID Tests, etc.
+- Camp Nurses will make precamp medical calls for parents the week before camp.
+This will assist with pill packs, medications, questions, COVID Tests, etc.

 1. We will hold entire check-in at the parking lot.
 All parents, staff and campers to be masked at this time.

 - Check in with an Admin member while in your car.
 Temperature checks for campers will be administered and recorded.
 Children who have a fever (100.4 or more) will, unfortunately, not be allowed to stay.